-The most common method used today for the protection of human beings against the risk of electrical shock is either:
+he most common method used today for the protection of human beings against the f electrical shock is either:

-- 1) The use of insulation (screening live parts, and keeping live parts out of reach). - 2) Ensuring, by means of earthling that any metal in electrical installation other than the conductor, is prevented from becoming electrically charged.
-Earthing basically provides a path of low resistance to earth for any current, which results from a fault between a live conductor and earthed metal.
+e use of insulation (screening live parts, and keeping live parts out of reach).

+issuring, by means of earthling that any metal in electrical installation other than the actor, is prevented from becoming electrically charged.
+Earthing basically provides a of low resistance to earth for any current, which results from a fault between a live actor and earthed metal.

-The general mass of earth has always been regarded as a means of getting rid of unwanted currents, charges of electricity could be dissipated by conducting them to an electrode driven into the ground.
-A lighting discharge to earth illustrates this basic concept of earth as being a large drain for electricity.
-Thus every electrical installation, which has metal work, associated with it (the wiring system, accessories or the appliances used) is connected to earth.
-Basically this means if, say the framework of an electric fire becomes live.
-The resultant current will if the frame is earthed, flow through the frame, its associated circuit protective conductor, and then to the general mass of earth.
-Earthing metalwork by means of a bonding conductor means that all that metalwork will be at earth potential; or, no difference in potential can exist.
-And because a current will not flow unless there is a difference in potential, then that installation is said to be safe from the risk of electric shock.
+the general mass of earth has always been regarded as a means of getting rid of need currents, charges of electricity could be dissipated by conducting them to an rode driven into the ground.
+A lighting discharge to earth illustrates this basic concept reth as being a large drain for electricity.
+Thus every electrical installation, which has work, associated with it (the wiring system, accessories or the appliances used) is exted to earth.
+Basically this means if, say the framework of an electric fire becomes.
+The resultant current will if the frame is earthed, flow through the frame, its associated it protective conductor, and then to the general mass of earth.
+Earthing metalwork by as of a bonding conductor means that all that metalwork will be at earth potential; or, afference in potential can exist.
+And because a current will not flow unless there is a rence in potential, then that installation is said to be safe from the risk of electric igh the shock risk in every electrical installation is something which every electrician concern him, there is also the increase in the number of fires caused not only by faults tring, but also by defects in appliances.
+In order to start a fire there must be either be timed heat or an electric spark of some kind.
+Sustained heating effects are often to be d in overloaded conductors, bed connections, and loosefining contacts and so on.
+If the

-Effective use of insulation is another method of ensuring that the amount of metalwork in an electrical installation, which could become live, is reduced to a minimum.
-The term double insulated means that not only are the live parts of an appliance insulated, but that the general construction is of some insulating material.
-A hairdryer and an electric shaver are two items, which fall into this category.
+Effective use of insulation is another method of ensuring that the amount of lwork in an electrical installation, which could become live, is reduced to a minimum. term double insulated means that not only are the live parts of an appliance insulated, hat the general construction is of some insulating material.
+A hairdryer and an electric er are two items, which fall into this category.